Education is our passport to the futureMalcolm X

 All pupils should perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.
 They should learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence.
 Pupils understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

 At Witham St Hughs Academy, we put great emphasis on the importance of preparing pupils for life as young people after Witham St Hughs academy and we truly believe that success is not solely measured by academic achievement.
-Our tolerance curriculum has been carefully designed to include all elements of PSHE, British Values, SMSC and philosophy with a clear understanding that, “We need knowledge to live in a complex world, but we do not live by knowledge, we live by beliefs and values.”
-At Witham St Hughs Academy, children’s wellbeing, happiness and safety are our first priority, and our tolerance curriculum is the key vehicle through which we share this with children.
-We believe that our tolerance teaching should equip pupils with knowledge beyond their own experience and, in a local area often lacking in diversity, offer experiences that will allow pupils to make informed decisions about their health, wellbeing and relationships.
+Our Character Education curriculum has been carefully designed to include all elements of PSHE, British Values, SMSC and philosophy with a clear understanding that, “We need knowledge to live in a complex world, but we do not live by knowledge, we live by beliefs and values.”
+At Witham St Hughs Academy, children’s wellbeing, happiness and safety are our first priority, and our Character Education curriculum is the key vehicle through which we share this with children.
+We believe that our Character Education teaching should equip pupils with knowledge beyond their own experience and, in a local area often lacking in diversity, offer experiences that will allow pupils to make informed decisions about their health, wellbeing and relationships.

 At Witham St Hughs Academy, we strongly believe that it is important to provide an environment that promotes healthy eating and enables children to make informed choices about the food they eat, as well as teaching quality cooking skills to prepare them for the wider world.
 There is an emphasis on children learning appropriate skills, such as the safe use of knives, peelers, graters and other such equipment.
 We also equip children with an awareness of food safety and hygiene processes.
 At Witham St. Hughs Academy we follow the Taste Education scheme.
 This aims to help build a generation of children who enjoy healthy foods and who have a positive relationship with food and their own bodies.
 Taste Ed equips children with the tools and experiences needed to navigate the modern food environment and become more confident, adventurous and healthy eaters.
 We believe that every child deserves access to good food as well as the opportunity to explore a range of ingredients.